-Our responsibility is to examine the Statement prepared by the Company and to issue a report thereon including an independent limited assurance conclusion based on the evidence obtained.
-We conducted our engagement in accordance with International Standard on Assurance Engagements (ISAE) 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information issued by the International Auditing and Assurance Standards Board which requires that we plan and perform our procedures to obtain a meaningful level of assurance about whether the Statement is fairly presented, in all material respects, that the Company has a process in place to comply with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation and whether the Company is in compliance with the requirements of the articles of the Code as at 31 December 2022 as the basis for our limited assurance conclusion.
+Our responsibility is to examine the Statement prepared by the Company and to report thereon in the form of an independent limited assurance conclusion based on the evidence obtained.
+We conducted our engagement in accordance with International Standard on Assurance Engagements (ISAE) 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information issued by the International Auditing and Assurance Standards Board.
+That standard requires that we plan and perform our procedures to obtain a meaningful level of assurance about whether the Statement is fairly presented, in all material respects, whether the Company has a process in place to comply with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation and whether the Company is in compliance with the requirements of the articles of the Code as at 31 December 2023, as the basis for our limited assurance conclusion.